Ethnographic Museum of Transylvania: Reduta Palace

 The collection here presented is a representative selection of the items and clothes used in rural everyday life.
 Besides, Reduta Palace also houses a collection of some 50,000 photographs and some 5,000 diapositives.
 The library of the museum has some 12,000 scholarly journals and specialized magazines.

 The Ethnographic Park "Romulus Vuia"

-Parcul Etnografic Romulus Vuia, the open-air section of the museum.
-It opened to the public on April 12, 1929, which makes it the first open-air museum in Romania.
-However, the park is closed to the public from the beginning of November to the end of April.
+The Ethnographic Park "Romulus Vuia" is the open-air section of the museum.
+It opened to the public on 12 April 1929, as the first open-air museum in Romania.

 The most ancient objects here exhibited date from 1678.
 The park's main collection is composed of: